 Training occurs in the closely adjacent, James H Quillen College of Medicine at ETSU, Johnson City Medical Center, and the James H Quillen Veterans Affairs Medical Center.
 This allows our program to offer residents experience in an academic setting, a large community teaching hospital, and a Veterans Hospital, all closely located together in a beautiful campus setting.
 The combined annual workload includes approximately 3,170,389 laboratory tests, 31,267 surgical specimens, 40,264 cytology specimens, and 428 autopsies (including 398 forensic autopsies from the William Jenkins Forensic Center, which is a division of the Department of Pathology).
 The quantity and breadth of the clinical material allows for a well-rounded education in all aspects of pathology.

 We are passionate about pathology and about training pathology residents.
 Our program offers residents a supportive and nurturing learning environment with focus on the individual resident's educational objectives.
 With some exceptions, our faculty members tend to be generalists with expertise in a subspecialty.
 This allows the resident to be exposed to a wide variety of material in the random order typical of generalist practices, but at the same time having subspecialty expertise readily available for consultation.
 Residents participate in the academic and scholarly activities of the Department of Pathology and its affiliated hospitals.
-Participation in research is strongly encouraged and supported, but is not required.

 We are located in an area endowed with a moderate climate and natural beauty with abundant outdoor recreational opportunities available year-round.
 Johnson City offers many of the amenities one expects in urban centers, but retains the feel of a small university town.